GDGVIT/pip-gui/README.md

 ### The Progress Window
 ![alt text](readme/progressWindow.png?raw=true "Progress Window")

-The progress window is an in-built terminal widget for PIP-GUI which displays the processes running while performing operations.
+The progress window is an built-in terminal widget for PIP-GUI which displays the processes running while performing operations.